-The indicators computed for the ES website use the median weights.
 The following graph shows the different eligibility rates calculated for firms in the sample frame under each set of assumptions.

-Universe estimates for the number of establishments in each industry-region-size cell in West Bank and Gaza were produced for the strict, weak and median eligibility definitions.
+Universe estimates for the number of establishments in each industry-region cell in Georgia were produced for the strict, weak and median eligibility definitions.
 Appendix B shows the universe estimates of the numbers of registered establishments that fit the criteria of the ES.